-These Pecan Pie Brownies are a Chocolate Twist on the traditional pecan pie recipe.
-The gooey paleo brownie paired with sweet pecan pie filling makes this combination the best Thanksgiving Dessert ever.
+gooey paleo brownies paired with a sweet pecan pie filling make the best Thanksgiving Dessert ever.
 Chocolatey, sweet, crunchy and delicous!
-You won’t even believe this recipe is paleo, gluten-free, and refined sugar-free.
+You won’t believe this recipe is paleo, gluten-free, and refined sugar-free.

-We can all agree that Pecan Pie is a must when it comes to Thanksgiving and Christmas.
+Can we all agree that Pecan Pie is a must when it comes to Thanksgiving and Christmas?

 The gooey and nutty caramel pecan pie filling sitting on a buttery and flaky crust.
 So good!